PhilWakelin/cics-java-liberty-tai/README.md

 The id attribute in the `<interceptors>` element we define as the same value as the id for the `<library>`.

 This also sets the failOverToAppAuthType attribute to false, so app security is disabled.

+### Testing the TAI

+To test the TAI you will need to call into an existing application hosted in your Liberty JVM server.
+When you call the application, do so by sending a request using a HTTP Client.
+Make sure you add a `userid` attribute to the message header, with the value of this attribute being set to the user ID that will be retrieved by the TAI and passed  to Liberty.
+This user id will be used by CICS to run the transaction.

 For explanations of the other attributes see [Configuring TAI in Liberty](https://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.wlp.doc/ae/twlp_sec_tai.html)